TheBeastCoding/glaucoma-dataset-metadata/README.md

 The objective of this glaucoma benchmark dataset is to compile all available public glaucoma datasets into a single large dataset.
 This dataset will standardize image metadata and multi-modal image/segmentation data into machine-learning-ready data.
 Additionally, the benchmark dataset will provide dataset-level metadata related to the image collection study for metadata analysis.
 All dataset instances have the following linking constraint: the optic nerve head cropped fundus image.

 ## Summary
-- There are 13,979 unique dataset instances with their own unique channel information.
+- There are 14,467 unique dataset instances with their own unique channel information.
-- 8,228 instaces are non-glaucoma
+- 8,681 instaces are non-glaucoma
+- 5,773 instances are glaucoma
-- 5,686 instances are glaucoma
+- 133 instances are glaucoma suspect

 ## Data Access Link
 https://www.kaggle.com/datasets/deathtrooper/multichannel-glaucoma-benchmark-dataset